masix04/AmountUsagePlanner/README.md

   5- Backend-Fixed: mySQL Query to get Used & Remaining Amount and percentages
   6- Improved in a sense to make Planned Data Dynamic -> Helpfull in CASE - If new item will be add then only one place where need
   7- If Data which has [sent in request] and [saved in Database] are not same length then DELETE old and Add a new One.

+  [4th/October/2022]
+  1- Fixing Function Calls Because this is Single Page Application.
+And it's Constructor call only 1 time
+     a- [Planned] and [Used] Charts will show on request and fullfil the request.
+  2- *** Create an architecture to show how Functions are working ***